Spanish Language in the USA

 - Culture and Traditions: Hispanic celebrations like Cinco de Mayo and Dia De Los Muertos (Day of the Dead) are days that most people in the US know of and many celebrate.
 Hispanic art, literature, music, and other artforms continue to inspire and educate people around the world and in the US today.

 For all of the above reasons and more, the Spanish language has been an old friend of the USA and is here to stay for centuries to come.
-Start your journey of learning Spanish and become a part of this rich heritage and before you know it, it will become a part of you.
+Start your journey of learning Spanish with Cultural Bytes and become a part of this rich heritage and before you know it, it will become a part of you.